Uberi/speech_recognition/README.rst

 This is done by waiting until the audio has an energy above ``recognizer_instance.energy_threshold`` (the user has started speaking), and then recording until it encounters ``recognizer_instance.pause_threshold`` seconds of silence or there is no more audio input.
 The ending silence is not included.

-The ``timeout`` parameter is the maximum number of seconds that it will wait for a phrase to start before giving up and throwing a ``TimeoutException`` exception.
+The ``timeout`` parameter is the maximum number of seconds that it will wait for a phrase to start before giving up and throwing a ``TimeoutError`` exception.
 If ``None``, it will wait indefinitely.

 ``recognizer_instance.listen_in_background(source, callback)``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Spawns a thread to repeatedly record phrases from ``source`` (an ``AudioSource`` instance) into an ``AudioData`` instance and call ``callback`` with that ``AudioData`` instance as soon as each phrase are detected.

-Returns the thread (a ``threading.Thread`` instance) immediately, while the background thread continues to run in parallel.
-This thread is a daemon and will not stop the program from exiting if there are no other non-daemon threads.
+Returns a function object that, when called, stops the background listener thread.
+The background thread is a daemon and will not stop the program from exiting if there are no other non-daemon threads.

 Phrase recognition uses the exact same mechanism as ``recognizer_instance.listen(source)``.